open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 When using an approximate aggregator to compute estimated quantile values, the nearest-rank quantile definition does not apply.

-## Batcher implementation
+## Integrator implementation

-The Batcher acts as the primary source of configuration for exporting metrics from the SDK.
+The Integrator acts as the primary source of configuration for exporting metrics from the SDK.
 The two kinds of configuration are:

 1. Given a metric instrument, choose which concrete aggregator type to apply for in-process aggregation.
 1. Given a metric instrument, choose which dimensions to export by (i.e., the "grouping" function).

-The first choice--which concrete aggregator type to apply--is made whenever the Meter implementation encounters a new (Instrument, LabelSet) pair.
+The first choice--which concrete aggregator type to apply--is made whenever the Differentiator encounters a new (Instrument, LabelSet) pair.
 Each concrete type of aggregator will perform a different function.
 Aggregators for counter and gauge instruments are relatively straightforward, but many concrete aggregators are possible for measure metric instruments.
-The Batcher has an opportunity to disable instruments at this point simply by returning a `nil` aggregator.
+The Integrator has an opportunity to disable instruments at this point simply by returning a `nil` aggregator.

-The second choice--which dimensions to export by--affects how the batcher processes records emitted by the Meter implementation during collection.
-During collection, the Meter implementation emits an export record for each metric instrument with pending updates to the Batcher.
+The second choice--which dimensions to export by--affects how the batcher processes records emitted by the Differentiator during collection.
+During collection, the Differentiator emits an export record for each metric instrument with pending updates to the Integrator.

-During the collection pass, the Batcher receives a full set of checkpointed aggregators corresponding to each (Instrument, LabelSet) pair with an active record managed by the Meter implementation.
+During the collection pass, the Integrator receives a full set of checkpointed aggregators corresponding to each (Instrument, LabelSet) pair with an active record managed by the Differentiator.
-According to its own configuration, the Batcher at this point determines which dimensions to aggregate for export; it computes a checkpoint of (possibly) reduced-dimension export records ready for export.
+According to its own configuration, the Integrator at this point determines which dimensions to aggregate for export; it computes a checkpoint of (possibly) reduced-dimension export records ready for export.

-Batcher implementations support the option of being stateless or stateful.
-Stateless Batchers compute checkpoints which describe the updates of a single collection period (i.e., deltas).
-Stateful Batchers compute checkpoints from over the process lifetime; these may be useful for simple exporters but are prone to consuming a large and ever-growing amount of memory, depending on LabelSet cardinality.
+Integrator implementations support the option of being stateless or stateful.
+Stateless Integrators compute checkpoints which describe the updates of a single collection period (i.e., deltas).
+Stateful Integrators compute checkpoints from over the process lifetime; these may be useful for simple exporters but are prone to consuming a large and ever-growing amount of memory, depending on LabelSet cardinality.

-Two standard Batcher implementations are provided.
+Two standard Integrator implementations are provided.

-1. The "defaultkeys" Batcher reduces the export dimensions of each metric instrument to the Recommended keys declared with the instrument.
+1. The "defaultkeys" Integrator reduces the export dimensions of each metric instrument to the Recommended keys declared with the instrument.
-1. The "ungrouped" Batcher exports metric instruments at full dimensionality; each LabelSet is exported without reducing dimensions.
+1. The "ungrouped" Integrator exports metric instruments at full dimensionality; each LabelSet is exported without reducing dimensions.

 ## Controller implementation

 A controller is needed to coordinate the decision to begin collection.
-Controllers generally are responsible for binding the Meter implementation, the Batcher, and the Exporter.
+Controllers generally are responsible for binding the Differentiator, the Integrator, and the Exporter.

-Once the decision has been made, the controller's job is to call `Collect()` on the Meter implementation, then read the checkpoint from the Batcher, then invoke the Exporter.
+Once the decision has been made, the controller's job is to call `Collect()` on the Differentiator, then read the checkpoint from the Integrator, then invoke the Exporter.

 One standard "push" controller is provided, which triggers collection using a fixed period.
 The controller is responsible for flushing